MapsPeople/docs/collections/_ios/v3/live-data/index.md

 1. Location
 1. Domain Type

-As a minimum, all topics relate to a dataset, also known as a solution in MapsIndoors, a domain type and one or more of the other components.
+As a minimum, all topics relate to a dataset, also known as a solution in MapsIndoors, a Domain Type and one or more of the other components.

+### Domain Type

+The Domain Type describes what kind of conceptual domain the Live Data belongs to.
+Here are some examples of Domain Types:

+- Availability - The current availability state of a particular bookable room or workspace
+- Occupancy - The current known occupancy of a given capacity for example in a meeting room
+- Position - The current geo-spatial position and related floor

+The Domain Type is not bound to be one of the above, but could be very specific to a particular use-case, source of data and technical integration.

+### Topic Criterias

+Knowing that updates is ordered in Topics, it is possible to subscribe to updates using a Topic Criteria.
+Filtering out Live Updates can be done on all levels of the Topic Criteria.
+For example, you might want to subscribe to all position updates but only for a particular floor in a particular building.
+This can be done by setting the correct ids on the floor and building component.
+Leaving out a component means that we will get all updates, regardless of what relation the updates have at that level.
+Continueing the example, leaving out the Floor component means that we get all position updates on all floors but still only for a particular building.

 ## Live Updates